Shopify/js-buy-sdk/migration-guide/README.md

 console.log(data.products);
 ```

 Note that with the Storefront Client, you'll be crafting GraphQL operations directly, and can therefore customize it according to your needs.
-Refer to the [Storefront API](https://shopify.dev/docs/api/storefront) documentation for common operations or see <span style="text-decoration:underline;">JS Buy SDK query equivalents</span>. !TODO: LINK THIS WHEN ADDED!
+Refer to the [Storefront API](https://shopify.dev/docs/api/storefront) documentation for common operations or see <a href="/migration-guide/queries/">JS Buy SDK query equivalents</a>.

 #### Carts and checkouts